froukje/datamapu/content/posts/2023/20231123_linear_regression_example.md

 With that, we can calculate the coefficients $a$ and $b$ that determine the Simple Linear Regression model, we aim to develop.

 Note, as we know from calculus setting the first derivative, i.e. the gradient to zero is not a sufficient condition for a minimum.
-For this example we assume that the only location with zero gradient is a minimum.
-To be sure that this is really a minimum we would need to check all second derivatives to see if this is really a minimum.
-At this point it could also be a maximum or a sattle point.
+For this example, we assume that the only location with zero gradient is a minimum.
+To be sure that this is really a minimum we would need to check all second derivatives.
+At this point, it could also be a maximum or a saddle point.
 This is however not the scope of this article.

 ## Example